sontungexpt/witch-line/README.md

   --- Whether to automatically adjust the theme.
-  --- If it is set to false the `auto_theme` field of the component will be ignored. auto_theme = true
+  --- If it is set to false the `auto_theme` field of the component will be ignored.
+  --- Default: true.
+  --- You can toggle it by `:Witchline toggle_auto_theme` auto_theme = true

 })